-Note 1-Summary of significant accounting policies
+Note 1-Nature of operations and summary of significant accounting policies

 Reporting Entity - The Orange County, Florida Clerk of the Circuit and County Courts (the "Clerk") is a separately elected county official established pursuant to the Constitution of the State of Florida.
 The Clerk's financial statements do not purport to reflect the financial position or the results of operations of Orange County, Florida (the "County") taken as a whole.
 The financial statements of the Clerk have been prepared in accordance with the accounting principles and reporting guidelines established by the Governmental Accounting Standards Board ("GASB").